csiro-risk-assessment/mozzie/README.md

 - `getAdvectionP()`, returns the array `p`.
 - `getNumAdvection()`, returns the length of `f` (which equals the length of `t`, which also equals the length of `p`).

 For any `i`, `f[i]` is the active cell index from which a mosquito is advecting, `t[i]` is the active cell index to which it is advecting, and `p[i]` is the probability of this occuring.
-This is stored in the processed data file and may be outputted using outputProcessedCSV().
+This is stored in the processed data file and may be outputted using `outputProcessedCSV()`.

 Note that `f` may not contain all active cell indices.
 For instance, for a cell on the grid boundary, wind may instantly advect all mosquitoes out of the domain.
-Hence, `p` is the probability of moving from `f` to `t`, given that the mosquito is indeed advecting, and not simply the probability of advecting away from `f`.
+Hence, `p` is the probability of moving from `f` to `t`, given that the mosquito is indeed advecting.
+It is not simply the probability of advecting away from `f`.
 This latter probability is specified elsewhere in the code.